 - Xylitol does not carmelize or reach “hard crack” because it remains stable under high heat.
 We recommend using an alternate sweetener for topping creme brulee, or for making hard candies.

-- Although Xylitol has no major side effects, it’s good to begin using it in moderation.
+- Although there are no major Xylitol side effects, it’s good to begin using it in moderation.
 Too much xylitol, too quickly can cause mild gastrointestinal distress.
 Remember, as with everything in your life, moderation is your friend, and it’ll help to combat any potential gastrointestinal issues by combining it with other bulk ingredients (like in brownies or cookies).

 The Sweet Facts about Xylitol

 A low-glycemic, all-natural sweetener, xylitol contains 40% fewer calories than sugar.
 As a result, too, diabetics have written us to say "thank you" many times over for returning them to their sweet tooth.

 It’s almost unfair, and you’ll be smiling your guilty-pleasure smile all the way around town.
 What's more, if you're diabetic or otherwise need to avoid sugar, we'd like to reintroduce you to sweet treats ... in moderation, of course :-)